Man locked up because of mistaken identity sues Hawaii

 Spriestersbach’s lawsuit alleges false imprisonment, intentional infliction of emotional distress, malicious prosecution, abuse of process and other claims.

+“The Department of the Attorney General has not been served with the complaint and have not yet had the opportunity to review it with our client agencies,” Gary Yamashiroya, special assistant to the Hawaii attorney general, said Monday.

-State Public Defender James Tabe said Monday his office had no comment, while a spokesperson for the Hawaii attorney general's office didn't immediately respond to a message seeking comment.
-Representatives for Honolulu police also didn't immediately respond.
+State Public Defender James Tabe said Monday his office had no comment, while representatives for Honolulu police didn't immediately respond.

 Spriestersbach’s lawyers hope the lawsuit will lead to procedural changes to ensure proper identification of people in custody, said Kenneth Lawson, co-director of the Hawaii Innocence Project.
 They're also seeking monetary damages, to be determined in court.